-If your doctor suspects you may have COPD, you will likely undergo a few different tests to help make a diagnosis.
+If your doctor suspects you may have COPD, you will likely go through a few different tests to help make a diagnosis.
 One of them is a chest X-ray.

 A chest X-ray is quick, non-invasive, and painless.
 It uses electromagnetic waves to create pictures of the lungs, heart, diaphragm, and ribcage.
 It’s only one of several tests used in the diagnosis of COPD.

 One of the signs of COPD that may show up on an X-ray are hyperinflated lungs.
 This means the lungs appear larger than normal.
-Also, the diaphragm may look lower and flatter than usual, and the heart may appear more elongated.
+Also, the diaphragm may look lower and flatter than usual, and the heart may look longer than normal.

 A chest X-ray is one method of providing your doctor with images of your heart and lungs.
 A computed tomography (CT) scan of the chest is another tool that is commonly ordered in people with breathing problems.